jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (i) the interest ceases to be an attributing interest in a FIF because 1 of the exemptions in sections EX 31 to EX 43 starts to apply; or
     (ii) the person ceases having FIF income or loss from the interest because they dispose of an attributing interest in a FIF and fall below the $50,000 threshold in sections CQ 5(1)﻿(d) or (e) and DN 6(1)﻿(d) or (e).
 Market value for cost-based methods
-(6) If the person uses the comparative value method, the deemed rate of return method, fair dividend rate method, or cost method to calculate FIF income or loss from the interest for the period before the change, the person is treated as having—
+(6) If the person uses the comparative value method, the deemed rate of return method, the fair dividend rate method, the cost method, or the revenue account method to calculate FIF income or loss from the interest for the period before the change, the person is treated as having—
   (a) disposed of the interest to an unrelated person immediately before the change; and (b) reacquired it immediately after the change; and (c) received for the disposal and paid for the reacquisition an amount equal to its market value at the time.